johnathantran/casting-react-flask/README.md

 There is another file called '.env testCopy' and this can be used to test the app with a local database.

 2. **env.js**
-In the /frontend folder, copy the env_template.js file provided, rename to env.js, and fill out the correct Auth0 information (domain and Client ID).

-For the purpose of submitting this app as a capstone project to Udacity, I will be sending both a complete config.py and env.js file separately.
+In the /frontend folder, the env.js file is already provided and will automatically detect between test and production environments.
+Because the frontend is not deployed to Heroku as its own server, it will automatically use the test configurations because you will be running it locally.

 ### Logging In
 To access the application, please login using the Auth0 service with the following provided credentials: